Choosing Your Machines

 For a simple mail host and static web site, a small (1GB nanode, t3.micro, Av2 A1, 1GB droplet) host is fine.
 You might need something bigger if you add other services, or a database-heavy dynamic website like Wordpress.
 You can usually migrate to a larger instance later on.

-I use Linode and have found them to be well run and simple.
+I use Linode and have found them to be well-run and simple.
 If you choose them, it would be nice if you signed up using my referral code.
 They give me few bucks off my bill if you stick around for three months.

-Backup Server
+Backup Server and NAS

-The backup machine should be something under your physical control, usually an old machine in your basement.
+The backup machine should be something under your physical control, often an old machine in your basement.
 It connects to other machines to fetch backups and send outgoing status mail.
 Nothing on the internet needs to find it, so it can live happily behind a residential ISP connection.

-Literally anything that runs Linux will work fine, as long as it has some disk space for the backup data.
-For personal email and some system files, even a good-sized USB key is probably sufficient.
+has some disk space for the backup data.
+For personal email and some

 The playbooks assume that you are using a fresh machine.
 If you

-role should be fairly self-contained,
+should be fairly self-contained, but other roles are likely to

-the starting point to configure that.
+point to configure that.

-Copyright © 2020-2023 David Loffredo, licensed under CC BY-SA 4.0.
+Copyright © 2020-2026 David Loffredo, licensed under CC BY-SA 4.0.